vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 - Spring web layer on top of regular spring application layer
 - Initialized using regular servlet listener
-- Can be configured either in web.xml or using AbstractContextLoaderInitializer - implements WebApplicationInitializer, which is automatically recognized and processed by servlet container (Sevrlets 3.0+)
+- Can be configured either in web.xml or using AbstractContextLoaderInitializer - implements WebApplicationInitializer, which is automatically recognized and processed by servlet container (Servlets 3.0+)

 ##Basic configuration
 AbstractContextLoaderInitializer